calmm-js/documentation/introduction-to-calmm.md

 previous basic semantics claimed.
 First of all, as we are using `K` to compute properties to be embedded to VDOM, we don't usually care whether we are really dealing with constants or with observable properties.
-For this reason any argument of `K` is allowed to a constant.
+For this reason any argument of `K` is allowed to be a constant.
 For example:

 ```js
 > const a = 2